 Dementia is an umbrella term used to describe a range of neurological conditions affecting the brain that worsen over time.
 It is the loss of the ability to think, remember, and reason to levels that affect daily life and activities.
 Some people with dementia cannot control their emotions and other behaviors, and their personality may change.

 In the past, dementia was sometimes referred to as “senility” and was thought to be a normal part of aging, likely because it is more common as people age.
-As many as half of all people age 85 or older may have some form of dementia.
+About one-third of all people age 85 or older may have some form of dementia.
 But dementia is not a normal part of aging and not everyone develops dementia as they grow older.
 In rare cases, some people develop dementia in midlife.

 Dementia is the result of changes in certain brain regions that cause neurons (nerve cells) and their connections to stop working properly.
 Researchers have connected changes in the brain to certain forms of dementia, but, in most cases, the underlying causes are unknown.
 For a small number of people, rare genetic variants that cause dementia have been identified.

 Although some people may be diagnosed simply as having “dementia,” to best tailor treatment and prepare for the future, it is ideal to know the specific type.

 - Frontotemporal dementia (FTD), which is rare and tends to occur in people younger than 60.
 FTD is named for the areas of the brain affected.
 Changes in the frontal lobe lead to behavioral symptoms, whereas changes in the temporal lobe lead to problems with language and emotions.
 These changes include abnormal amounts or forms of the proteins tau and TDP-43, and the loss of nerve cells.

 - Lewy body dementia (LBD), with symptoms that include problems with thinking, movement, behavior, and mood.
 People with LBD have abnormal deposits of a protein called alpha-synuclein in the brain, also called Lewy bodies.